lxbarth/PuSHSubscriber/README.markdown

 ##Integration with host applications

-Before you can start using the PuSHSubscriber library you need to prepare your host application following the next four steps:
+Before you can start using the PuSHSubscriber library you need to prepare your host application following these four steps:

 1) Implement PuSHSubscriberSubscriptionInterface and PuSHSubscriberEnvironmentInterface (see PuSHSubscriber.inc).